-Will I need someone to take me home?
+Will I need someone to take me home AFTER SURGERY?

 You must make arrangements for a responsible adult to take you home after your surgery.
 This is advisable if you have either had a day procedure or if you are in hospital for a period of time.
-It is strongly suggested that you have someone stay with you during the first 24 hours or until you are able to get around safely.
+We recommend you have someone stay with you during the first 24 hours or until you are able to get around safely.

 Local Anaesthetic Block for Pain Management

 A local anaesthetic block may be given to you during surgery.
 This will produce numbness around the nerves in the region of your surgical procedure.
-It will provide you with pain relief for approximately 8-12 hours post-operatively enabling you to be comfortable and allow you to sleep after your surgery.
+It will also provide you with pain relief for approximately 8-12 hours after your operation, enabling you to be comfortable and allow you to sleep after your surgery.

-- A physiotherapist may see you if required while you are in hospital to give you instruction as to walking, weight bearing, exercises and use of any aids. (eg. Crutches).
+If required, a physiotherapist may see you while you are in hospital to give you instruction as to walking, weight bearing, exercises and use of any aids. (eg. crutches).

-- Once you can demonstrate that you can safely use crutches, able to negotiate stairs and pain relief is adequate, then you can go home.
+Once you can demonstrate that you can safely use crutches, able to negotiate stairs and that your pain relief is adequate, then you can go home.

-These instructions are important in helping you rehabilitate from your surgery.
+These instructions are important in helping you rehabilitate from your foot or ankle surgery.
 Please follow them carefully.
 If there is anything you do not understand, please ask.

 It is important that you rest and keep your foot elevated as much as possible for the first 7-10 days to encourage healing and discourage wound break down.

 Pain is better treated before it arrives.
 A regular regime of pain killers taken in the post-operative phase is very important.
-It’s recommended that you take regular analgesic, Digesic or Panadeine Forte 4-6 hourly initially, whilst pain is moderate to severe, however after that period it is recommended that you take regular Panadol up until your post-operative visit.
+We recommend that you take regular analgesic, Digesic or Panadeine Forte 4-6 hourly initially, while pain is moderate to severe, however after that period it is recommended that you take regular Panadol up until your post-operative visit.

 Two hours before going to bed take two analgesic to help you sleep.